blackpeale/NLP-SpamDetection-/README.md

 ## Conclusion

 By leveraging NLP techniques and SVC, this project delivers a robust spam detection solution with high accuracy.
 The deployed application provides users with a valuable tool for enhancing inbox security and improving their digital experience.

-Future enhancements may include incorporating additional features and exploring advanced machine learning algorithms to further improve accuracy and performance.
+## Instructions
+To use the deployed model, simply visit the deployment link provided above.
+Enter the messages and the model will accurately classify the messages as either spam or nonspam(ham).